tawi1/DotsTrafficCity/docs/source/playerCar.rst

 #.
 Set the `World simulation type` to `Hybrid mono` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
 Set the `Player controller type` to `Custom` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
 Disable built-in camera on the scene.
 #.
+Make sure that you created & selected `Hybrid mono` traffic.
+#.
 Add the `HybridEntityRuntimeAuthoring` component to your prefab.
 #.
 Add `Copy Transform From Game Object`, `Custom Raycast Target` , `PlayerCar` components in the `Hybrid components` list.